Philippine Coast Guard Salary and Ranks 2024 | Comprehensive Guide

 Their main job is to ensure the rules are followed in the waters around the Philippines.

-They also work to keep the ocean life and valuable things safe and do missions to ensure the seas are secure.
+They also work to keep ocean life and valuable things safe and conduct missions to ensure the seas’ security.

 Additionally, the PCG is responsible for conducting maritime search and rescue, maritime law enforcement, and ensuring safety and environmental protection.

-Although it is attached to the Department of Transportation (DOTr), it also serves under the Department of National Defense (DND) during times of war.
+Although it is attached to the Department of Transportation (DOTr), it also serves under the Department of National Defense (DND) during wartime.

-Currently, the PCG is headed by CG Admiral Artemio Abu, and its main office is in Port Area, Manila.
+CG Admiral Artemio Abu currently heads the PCG, which has its main office in the Port Area, Manila.

 PCG Organization and Structure